 PM – Take a tour of Melbourne’s famous laneways.

 Melbourne is famous for it’s excellent food and coffee!
 Enjoy dinner in one of the many wonderful restaurants in the city.

-AM – Golf at Royal Melbourne Golf Club
+AM – Golf at The Royal Melbourne Golf Club

-Royal Melbourne’s two courses, the East Course and the West Course, are each ranked amongst the best in the world.
-Royal Melbourne has hosted numerous national and international events, most famously the 1959 Canada Cup, and the 1970 World Cup.
+The Royal Melbourne Golf Club’s two courses, the East Course and the West Course, are each ranked amongst the best in the world.
+The Royal Melbourne Golf Club has hosted numerous national and international events, most famously the 1959 Canada Cup, and the 1970 World Cup.
 It was selected by the PGA Tour to hold the Presidents Cup for the first time outside the United States in December 1998 and again in 2011.